Experiencing Stuttering In Games? Here’s The Fix

 Texture Filtering

-Texture filtering calculates how a standard 2D image or other data will be mapped to a comprehensive 3D model.
-A single pixel on the 3D model won’t be a direct one-to-one match to a pixel on its own texture (referred to as texel).
-This is because you are able to see the model from various angles and distances.
+Texture filtering calculates how a standard 2D image or other data will be mapped to a full 3D model.
+A single pixel on the 3D model won’t be an precise one-to-one match to a pixel on its own texture (referred to as texel).
+This is because you are able to see the model from different angles and distances.

-When we look for the color of a pixel, we take the spot that matches it on the texture and a few samples from neighboring texels and see an average of them.
-This is the most basic way in which texture filtering is performed and is called bilinear filtering.
+When we look for the color of a pixel, we take the spot that matches it on the texture and a few samples from adjacent texels and see an average of them.
+This is the most fundamental way in which texture filtering is performed and is called bilinear filtering.

 We also have trilinear filtering and anisotropic filtering.
 Without getting too technical, we’ll just say these further improve the graphics quality.
 Likewise, using the fundamental settings will bump up your FPS, although not as significantly as anti-aliasing.